manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 - **Licensing type:** [**Creative Commons Attribution CC BY 4.0**](https://creativecommons.org/licenses/by/4.0/)
 I made the changes listed below to the Asset in order to be able to integrate it in this mod for the 7 days to die game.
 This mod is public and free, the derived asset is not used in any commercial way.
 - Removed the wooden parts of the mesh to make it fit better as a vehicle weapon.
+- Added a textured mesh to have an anchor to attach to vehicles.
 - Merged the meshes.
 - Combine the texture maps to be compatible with the Unity Shaders (Roughness map as the alpha channel of Metallic map)
 - Skinning of the meshes on a simple bone structure to be able to animate it in the game.